Meet the Counselors

 Krista Day

 Krista is a native Vermonter, born and raised here in Northfield, VT.
-She was an avid sports participant and enthusiast in the community and here at Norwich University, throughout her life.
+She was an avid sports participant and enthusiast in the community and here at Norwich University throughout her life.
 She attended South Florida State College in ’04 and Southwestern Illinois College in ‘05 and has currently been taking classes here at Norwich University to complete a degree in Health and Human Services.
-Previously, she had an extensive career as a Director and Teacher in the Early Childhood Education Field, in both center and home-based programs, as well as management and service in the Restaurant Industry, and customer service field.
-As Office Manager for the CWC she helps with programming coordination, customer service, and student support and takes pride in the services, insight, and experience she contributes to the program.
-Krista resides in Northfield, VT with her 4 children; when she’s not at work she enjoys spending time with her family and animals, supporting her children in their extracurriculars, being outdoors in the woods, on the trails, or on the water, traveling, and always looking for new adventures.
+Previously, she had an extensive career as a Director and Teacher in the Early Childhood Education Field, in both center and home-based programs, as well as management and service in the Restaurant Industry, and the customer service field.
+As Office Manager for the CWC, she helps with programming coordination, customer service, and student support and takes pride in the services, insight, and experience she contributes to the program.
+Krista resides in Northfield, VT, with her 4 children; when she’s not at work, she enjoys spending time with her family and animals, supporting her children in their extracurriculars, being outdoors in the woods, on the trails, or on the water, traveling, and always looking for new adventures.
 Krista’s motto for life: Do not allow the storms of life to take away your light.
 Protect your energy!
 Live, heal, grow, laugh, and love fully!